ctu-vras/multirobot-calibration/README.md

 Each column represent one DH parameter (a,d,alpha,theta) or one 6D transformation (x,y,z,alpha,beta,gamma).
 Parameters with 1 can be calibrated. (depends on another settings from [Calibration config](#calibration-config).
 See already created files [loadNaoWL.m](UserData/Robots/Nao/loadNaoWL.m), [loadMotomanWL.m](UserData/Robots/Motoman/loadMotomanWL.m), [loadICUBWL.m](UserData/Robots/iCub/loadICUBWL.m).

-Output is 'WL' Matlab struct with fields named after [Groups](#groups) (struct has to contain every group which is used at least one time in any joint of the robot).
+Output is 'WL' Matlab struct with fields named after [Groups](#groups) (struct has to contain every group which is used at least one time in any link of the robot).

 ## Bounds

 This functions serve when you want to have bounds different for any parameter, not just divided by body parts.
 See already created files [loadMotomanBounds.m](UserData/Robots/Motoman/loadMotomanBounds.m).
-Output is 'bounds' Matlab struct with fields named after [Groups](#groups) (struct has to contain every group which is used at least one time in any joint of the robot).
+Output is 'bounds' Matlab struct with fields named after [Groups](#groups) (struct has to contain every group which is used at least one time in any link of the robot).
 Where each field is Nx4/6 array of positive doubles.
-Each column represent one DH parameter (a,d,alpha,theta) or 6D transform parameter (x,y,z,alpha,beta,gamma) and lines are connected to joints with 'indexInArrays' parameter (see [Loading functions](#loading-functions))
+Each column represent one DH parameter (a,d,alpha,theta) or 6D transform parameter (x,y,z,alpha,beta,gamma) and lines are connected to links with 'indexInArrays' parameter (see [Loading functions](#loading-functions))

  - if value is 'nan' - default value from [Loading functions](#loading-functions) will be used
  - if value is 'inf' - there will be no bounds for this parameter